FelixSchmidt92/Evaluator2/Readme.md

 To refresh and get the actual dependencies, do the following -->

---> After importing the repo you have to run Maven generate-Ressources (or another Maven LifeCycle)
+--> After importing the repo you have to run Maven generate-resources (or another Maven LifeCycle)
-	After Maven completed its procedure it automatically downloaded the newest Version of the Dependencies, which are included it the lib folder.
+	After Maven completed the procedure it automatically downloads the newest Version of the Dependencies, which are included it the lib folder.